LunarG/gfxreconstruct/USAGE_android.md

                         setup for replay.
 The default without this option is to use a Virtual Swapchain of images which match the swapchain in effect at capture time and which are copied to the underlying swapchain of the implementation being replayed on.
+  --no-retry-on-timeout By default, Vulkan api calls that have a timeout parameter
+                        will retry the api call with a larger timeout value if the expected return value is VK_SUCCESS but the initial call returned VK_TIMEOUT.
+This argument disables the retry.
 ```

 The command will force-stop an active replay process before starting the replay